HTRAX/htrax-token/docs/contracts/HTRAXTokenSale.md

 ## Parameters:

-- `end`: date needs to be in Unix timestamp
+- `_endDate`: end date needs to be in Unix timestamp

 # Function `getSaleEndDate() → uint128` {#HTRAXTokenSale-getSaleEndDate--}